BillDietrich/SCC-Additions-for-Desktop-Linux/README.md

 chmod -R a+r "${SCC_DATA}"
 # a bit dangerous: any user will be able to read some sensitive data in scc output
 ```

+Size of data under /var/opt/scc holds steady around 25 MB if you use SCC plus my three modules and "--max_age 1" ?

 ## Options